john9384/Boilerplate_1.0.0/README.md

-# Boilerplate Server
+# Frontend Boilerplate
-A back-end service for a linkedin clone
+A boiler plate for basic frontend web dev.
+Configured webpack and scss.